-Here are few suggestions:
+Here are a few traditional, spicy fillings:

 - Sambar (very traditional)

-- Apple chutney (a favourite recipe)
+- Apple chutney (a favorite recipe)

 - Indian spiced sauerkraut (for fermenting foodies)

-- Roasted vegetables with mozzarella (not traditional)
+- Roasted vegetables and mozzarella

-- Sliced tomato, alfalfa sprouts and cream cheese (fresh and delicious)
+- Sliced tomato, alfalfa sprouts and cream cheese

 Lentil and Millet Dosas